Vero9999/Vero9999/README.md

 🛜 social : www.linkedin.com/in/messal-veronica-2170316a

-👻 fun fact: have a soft spot for cats and dogs — sometimes a bit too much.
+👻 fun fact: have a soft spot for cats and dogs.. sometimes a bit too much.

 <!--